Al Khater

-The Al Khater (آل خاطر) family is a prestigious family in the Middle East.
+The Al Khater (آل خاطر) family is a prestigious family in the Arabian Peninsula.
 They belong to Al Buainain of Banu Tamim.
-The family expands in several Middle Eastern countries including Qatar, Saudi Arabia and Bahrain.
-The Al Khater are the ones who built two major cities in the Middle East which are Jubail in Saudi Arabia and the former capital of Qatar, Al Wakrah.
+The family expands in several Arabian Peninsula countries including Saudi Arabia, Qatar and Bahrain.
+The Al Khater are the ones who built two major cities in the Arabian Peninsula which are Jubail in Saudi Arabia and the former capital of Qatar, Al Wakrah.

-The Al Khater has close family and political ties with Al Saud, the rulers of Saudi Arabia; Al Khalifa, the rulers of Bahrain; and, most closely, Al Thani, the rulers of Qatar.
+The Al Khater has close family and political ties with Al Saud, the rulers of Saudi Arabia; Al Khalifa, the rulers of Bahrain; and, Al Thani, the rulers of Qatar.

 Al Khater and Al Saud

 The relation between the two families started when Mohammed bin Hassan Al Khater found Abdul Rahman ibn Faisal; the last ruler of the Second Saudi State seeking refuge in his mosque in Bahrain when he got defeated by Al Rashid and forced into exile, where he offered him and those with him (including his son the later King Abdul Aziz) his house to sleep in, Mohammed bin Hassan then helped Abdul Rahman reach Isa ibn Ali Al-Khalifa.